matte-schwartz/steamos-devkit/README.md

 - `pip install -r requirements.txt`

 You are ready for development.
-The application can be started by running `python .\devkit-gui.py` in the client/ directory.
+The application can be started by running `python .\client\devkit-gui.py`.

 # Windows packaging: